-Every sport has some rules, in a similar way basketball game also has some rules.
+Every sport has some rules.
+Similarly, basketball game also has some restrictions.
 There are numerous things that an NBA player can’t do during a tournament.
 During the basketball game, both teams try their best to score higher.
-However, in this race when a player does something illegal against the opposite team’s player that is will be considered as a foul and plays top.
-There are many fouls that are called Reach in Foul in basketball.
+However, when a player does something illegal against the opposite team’s player in this race, that will be considered a foul and plays top.
+Many fouls are called Reach Foul in basketball.

-However, we didn’t find out any rule of Reach in foul within the NBA rules.
+However, we didn’t find out any rule of Reach in fouls within the NBA rules.

 What is a Reach-in Foul in Basketball or NBA

-This is described as when a player wanted to steal the basketball from the opposite team’s player, the opposite player make a contact by using his arms as a defender, then a foul is considered against the aggressive player for stealing the ball, it is called the Reach in foul in basketball.
+This is described as when a player wants to steal the basketball from the opposite team’s player, and the opposite player makes contact by using his arms as a defender, then a foul is considered against the aggressive player for stealing the ball; it is called the Reach in foul in basketball.

-Usually, every sport has a different type of fouls.
-In a basketball game when an aggressive player wants to take over against the opposite team’s player is called a charge.
-But when a player shoots a basketball and hits the arm of the opposite player while shooting that is called a shooting foul.
+Usually, every sport has a different type of foul.
+For example, when an aggressive player wants to take over against the opposite team’s player in a basketball game is called a charge.
+But when a player shoots a basketball and hits the arm of the opposite player while shooting, that is called a shooting foul.